MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-signature-template-queue.md

 # Add a default signature template to a queue

 You can add a default signature template for a queue to ensure that emails sent with the queue as the sender have consistent email signatures.
-When you send a mail with the queue as the sender or reply to messages received by the queue, the default signature is added to the body of the email.
+When you send an email with the queue as the sender or reply to messages received by the queue, the default signature is added to the body of the email.
 If you don't specify a default signature template for a queue, the application adds the signature queue's owner.

 ## Prerequisites

 Email signature templates must be available before adding them to a queue.

-You can set up a default email signature for a queue as follows:
+## Set up default email signature for queues

 1. Go to one of the admin apps, and perform the following steps: